rocky-one/rxjs-easy-store/README.md

 	            return state
 	        }
 	    },
-	    // Side effect handling can do ajax requests and business logic processing
+	    // Side effects handling can do ajax requests and business logic processing
+        // Methods in effects are passed into injected components by default
-	    effect: {
+	    effects: {
            getList(action, state){
              ajax('url')).subscribe(res => {
                 // dispatch action